Takashi Shimura.... Kanji Watanabe

 her because of all she represents.
 She has the "lust for life" but

 without all the alcohol and sleaze.
+She just attacks whatever is in front of her with hunger and energy.
 He tries to tell her over dinner that the

 reason he has lived so long like a Mummy is for the sake of his son.
 She points

 out matter of factly that her son never asked him to do that.
 Children don't

 ask to be born; parents should not complain about how much they have suffered

 for the sake of their children.
 But she nails it--and him--when she says, "I